How to care for your face mask

 Have a college student who doesn’t have easy access to daily laundry?

-Teach them to wash their face masks in the sink with laundry soap (or even dish soap), rinse well and hang or lay flat to dry overnight.
+Teach them to wash their face masks in the sink with laundry soap (Sal Suds is great for this), rinse well and hang or lay flat to dry overnight.
 Again, don’t overthink it.
 Just wash those bad boys!

 Here’s the deal.
 I want some normalcy to return.
 I want our kids to be able to laugh, congregate and (heaven forbid!) not be afraid of being together.
 Because life and being together is really what this whole thing is all about.
 I believe we are always faced and going to face potential disruptors to our immune systems.
 Let’s all do what we can to try and help manage through this time – and keep everyone safe and healthy.